Some books authored by Richard Blackwell.

-In his course “Concepts of Time” I first pondered that enigmatic continuum which we all experience but cannot define.
-I remember my particular fascination with J. M. E. McTaggert’s famous article “The Unreality of Time.”
-The only thing I knew about time when I left this seminar was that it was mysterious.
+In his course, “Concepts of Time,” I first pondered that enigmatic continuum that we all experience but cannot define.
+I particularly remember my fascination with J. M. E. McTaggart’s famous article, “The Unreality of Time,” and I left the class realizing that time, like so many things, is mysterious.

-In “Evolutionary Ethics” and “Evolutionary Epistemology” I came to believe that knowledge and morality weren’t static; rather both evolve as conscious beings move through a time.
-And in “The Seventeenth Century Scientific Revolution,” I was introduced to a dramatic historical example of intellectual evolution.
+In his subsequent seminars on “Evolutionary Ethics” and “Evolutionary Epistemology,” I came to understand that knowledge and morality evolve, and in “The Seventeenth Century Scientific Revolution,” I encountered a dramatic historical example of intellectual evolution.
 Putting this all together, I now knew that evolution was the key to understanding the minds and behaviors of human beings.

 A synthesis of some of these ideas occurred when I took an independent seminar with Professor Blackwell on “Aristotle’s Metaphysics.”
 Like Avicenna, who reportedly read the work 40 times without understanding it, I too was baffled by Aristotle’s book.
-And I wondered if Aristotle’s view of teleology—that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory which is decidedly non-teleological.
+And I wondered if Aristotle’s view of teleology—that reality strives unconsciously toward certain ends—could be reconciled with modern evolutionary theory, which is decidedly non-teleological.

-In response to my queries Professor Blackwell introduced me to the concept of evolution in Jean Piaget.
+In response to my queries, Professor Blackwell introduced me to the thought of Jean Piaget.
 [For more see my book, Piaget’s Conception of Evolution, or my summary of Piaget’s biological theorizing in Chapter 4 of The Cambridge Companion to Piaget.]
-What I found in Piaget was a theory of evolution the concept of equilibrium which was the biological analogue of the quasi-teleological approach that I had been looking for.
-As a result I came to believe in a free, non-deterministic orthogenesis without resorting to Aristotle’s idea of final causation.
+What I found in Piaget’s thought was the concept of equilibrium, the biological analog of the quasi-teleological approach that I had been seeking.
+As a result, I saw how evolution could be characterized as a free, non-deterministic orthogenesis without resorting to Aristotle’s idea of final causation.

 Furthermore, the evidence for orthogenesis was derived from an a posteriori analysis of cosmic evolution—order has emerged from chaos.
 An example of orthogenesis can be found by observing how the potential for language and thought are actualized in the maturing child.
 Teleology/equilibrium is strong enough to steer the development of the child’s language and cognitive faculties, but weak enough to allow for creative freedom.

-In essence, what I came to believe as a result of my work with Professor Blackwell was that reality is unfolding in a progressive direction, and that human life has meaning amidst this process of change.
+In essence, what I came to believe as a result of my work with Professor Blackwell was that reality is unfolding in a progressive direction and that human life could have meaning amidst this process of change.

-Since that time I have somewhat hedge my bets.
-Perhaps life’s traumas have dampened my youthful optimism.
-In “Cosmic Evolution and the Meaning of Life,” I concluded that the best we can do is to hope that life if meaningful, inasmuch as the evidence for this thesis is mixed.
+Since that time I have hedged my bets—perhaps life’s traumas have dampened my youthful optimism.
+In “Cosmic Evolution and the Meaning of Life,” I conclude that the best we can do is to hope that life is meaningful, inasmuch as the evidence for this thesis is mixed.
 I think this is an honest response to the conflicting messages we get from reality.
 However, I am currently reassessing that conclusion as well, as I fear that hope too must be abandoned by the intellectually and morally virtuous.

 To Richard J. Blackwell